Ukraine: Russia said to be using more deadly weapons in war - NewsBreak

 Russian forces occupying parts of southern Ukraine began handing out Russian passports to local residents Saturday.

-In the Kherson region, 23 residents accepted the passports, including the new Moscow-installed governor, Russian state news agency RIA Novosti reported.
+In the Kherson region, 23 residents accepted the documents, including the new Moscow-installed governor, Russian state news agency RIA Novosti reported.

 “For me this is a truly historic moment.
 I have always thought that we are one country and one people,” the news agency quoted Gov. Volodymyr Saldo as saying.